ls1intum/Artemis/docs/user/exams/instructors_guide.rst

     .. _exam_assessment:

 - **Exam Assessment**
     The assessment begins as soon as the latest student exam working time is over.
 During this period, your team can assess the submissions of the students and provide results.
-The testing suites for programming exercises are executed and you can evaluate the quiz exercises automatically, see `Assessing Student Exams and Complaints`_.
+The testing suites for programming exercises are executed and you can evaluate the quiz exercises automatically, see `Assess Student Exams and Complaints`_.
 The exam assessment ends when the results are published, see `Create and Configure Exam`_.

     .. _student_review:

 - **Student Review**
-    The student review period is set as part of the the exam configuration, see `Create and Configure Exam`_.
-The students can view their achieved results as soon as they are published.
-During the review period however, students have the oppertunity to submit complaints about perceived mistakes made in the assessment.
+    The student review period can be set in the exam configuration, see `Create and Configure Exam`_.
+During the review period, students have the oppertunity to submit complaints about perceived mistakes made in the assessment.
 A second assessor, other than the original one can review the complaint and respond to it.
 The results are then updated automatically.

 Accessing the Exam Management Page